 C) Leaning forward, and then falling.

-Make sure that you're not thrusting your ribs (anatomical experts say that your ribs are different than your pelvis...) but are rolling your pelvis forward.
-Sit on a rolled towel to help you find the correct pelvic tilt!
+When you go to move your pelvis, make sure you're not thrusting your ribs but are rolling your pelvis forward.
+Keep the ribcage in place.
+Sitting up on a rolled towel can help you find the correct pelvic tilt more easily!

 Alright, you've got your tips.
 Let's go to it!

-Further information: http://www.ncbi.nlm.nih.gov/pubmed/19935030, Footwear: The Primary Cause of Foot Disorders.
+Rossi, WA.
+Footwear: The Primary Cause of Foot Disorders.
 A continuation of the scientific review of the failings of modern shoes.
 Podiatry Management.
 February 2001.
-William A. Rossi, DPM.